OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial1.md

 You should now have a basic understanding of setting up an Ogre scene.
 This tutorial provided an introduction to three of the most important objects in Ogre: Ogre::Entity, Ogre::SceneNode, and Ogre::SceneManager.
 These objects allow us to render and manipulate a scene filled with 3D objects.

 An Ogre::Entity represents anything that has an Ogre mesh.
 A Ogre::SceneNode is used to hold properties like location, scale, and rotation.
 It is also the anchor that attaches your Entities to your scene and allows them to be rendered on screen.
 Finally, The Ogre::SceneManager is the object that orchestrates it all.
 It has methods that allow you to create Entities and SceneNodes and keep them organized within a complicated scene.

-You can find full source code here: @ref basictutorial1fullsource

 # Next {#Next}
 To be done.